aakshmn/ratmap/README.md

   - The number of values in your comma/space-separated list must match the number of selected wells.
   - Values must be from a single plate for list assignments.
 - **Memory Warning:**
-  - If you receive a memory alert, consider clearing unnecessary data to prevent browser crashes.
+  - If you receive a memory alert, consider clearing unnecessary data or saving and refreshing the page.
 - **Visualization Not Showing:**
   - Make sure the current metadata layer contains values for the wells you want to visualize.
+- **Table Dimensions Inconsistent:**
+  - The app automatically equalizes table dimensions when multiple plates are visible, but you may need to refresh or toggle plates to fix alignment issues.

 ### Pro Tips
 - **Efficient Selection:**
   - Use click-and-drag for quick rectangular selections instead of clicking each well individually.
   - Use the keyboard shortcuts to select entire plates (Ctrl/⌘ + Alt/Option + Shift + [number]).
+  - Click on row or column headers to toggle entire rows or columns quickly.
 - **Layer Management:**
   - Keep your metadata layers succinct.
-Rename them to reflect their purpose.
+Rename them to reflect their purpose (e.g., "Temperature", "Compound", "Concentration").
+  - When working with multiple metadata types, switch between layers frequently to build a complete dataset.
 - **Value Assignment Shortcuts:**
   - Use **Enter** to assign and advance to the next well in column-major order.
   - Use **Shift+Enter** to assign and advance in row-major order.
   - Use **Shift+Alt/Option+Enter** to quickly rename the current layer.
 - **Quoted Values:**
   - Enclose values in double quotes (") to include commas or spaces within a single value.
+  - Example: `"PBS, 1X"` will be treated as a single value.
 - **Visualization Usage:**
   - Use visualization mode to quickly identify patterns or errors in your plate layout.
   - Toggle between different metadata layers while in visualization mode to compare different parameters.
+  - The color-coding helps identify missing values or outliers in your data.
+- **Save Your Work:**
+  - Use the Save button frequently to prevent data loss, especially during long mapping sessions.
+  - Downloaded save files can be shared with colleagues for collaborative work.
 - **Exporting Data:**
   - Verify the visible plates' checkboxes before exporting CSV files to ensure all desired data is included.
-  - The Experiment ID is now optional during export - provide one for better organization or leave it blank to skip.
+  - The Experiment ID is optional during export - provide one for better organization or leave it blank to skip.
+  - Export early and often to backup your work, especially for complex mappings.
 - **Undo Usage:**
   - Use the Undo button immediately after an error—it's your safety net in the maze of data.
 - **Keyboard Shortcuts:**
-  - Use Ctrl/⌘ + / to view the comprehensive shortcuts help popup.
+  - Learn the keyboard shortcuts for frequent actions to speed up your workflow.
+  - The shortcuts help popup (Ctrl/⌘ + /) is your friend.

 ---